 URBAN SANITATION (PUBLIC TOILETS)

 Sulabh has put thrust on integrated programming so that issues of sanitation, water and hygiene are addressed simultaneously.
-In 1974, Dr. Bindeshwar Pathak introduced the concept of pay and use public toilets in India.
-Since then over 9000 public toilets have been built across India.
+In 1974, Dr Bindeshwar Pathak introduced the concept of pay and use public toilets in India.
+Since then over 10,641 public toilets have been built across India.
 Now Sulabh toilets are seen in all major public places including 36 railway stations which are used by approximately 20 million people every day.

 WATER FOR ALL